 Readmission of Former Students

 An application for readmission must be submitted by any former student who wishes to return to the University after missing a major (fall or spring) semester.
 Summer sessions do not count as a major semester in this instance.
-Applications for readmission are available online , or may be obtained from the Office of Admissions and Records.
+Applications for readmission are available online by clicking apply.
 Readmission to the University and to the program in which the student was previously enrolled is not automatic.

 Students who attend the University as special students (including probationary or non-degree candidates) are not considered for “readmission” because these students were not fully admitted to the University originally.
 If special students wish to return to the University as degree-seeking candidates, they must apply for regular admission as freshmen or transfer students, furnishing all official transcripts and any entrance test scores which may be required.